Skip to content

 StreamingPromptyStream / AsyncPromptyStream iterator

-Structured outputParsed dict matching outputSchema
+Structured outputParsed dict matching outputs

 You don’t always need the full pipeline.
 Prompty provides convenience functions that map to specific stage groupings:

-graph LR
+flowchart LR

 end

-from prompty import load, prepare, execute
+from prompty import load, prepare, invoke

 from prompty.core.pipeline import render, parse, run, process